 The frustrating thing, however, is that sometimes the wobbles come when I feel like I should be standing strong.
 And that’s what happened with this wobble.

 Life has been relatively good.
-I have enjoyed a bit of academia-related travelling (with some free time, to boot!).
+I have enjoyed a bit of academic-related travelling (with some free time, to boot!).
 I have relaxed at a private river-side lodge.
 I have explored bits of my beloved Scotland.
 And I have been very motivated with my PhD work.

 And I have been looking forward to some great things in my future.
 I have been looking forward to spending time with friends.
 I have been looking forward to completing my PhD.
 And I have been looking forward to life after my PhD.

 And so, when this latest wobble arrived, I was unprepared.
 But I think I know why I have wobbled: It’s because of a slow build-up of little things.
 And I suppose I have felt it coming on for a while now.
-I have been feeling a bit frustrated with all of life’s little disappointments: the on-going (though improving) misery of a broken ankle, and the lack of exercise that brings; an increased feeling of loneliness as the holidays approach; and the same interpersonal struggles I have battled for far too long.
+I have been feeling a bit frustrated with all of life’s little disappointments: the ongoing (although improving) misery of a broken ankle, and the lack of exercise that brings; an increased feeling of loneliness as the holidays approach; and the same interpersonal struggles I have battled for far too long.

 And if I am completely honest, I think that the final push to my wobbling is because I am starting to realise that finishing my PhD might well mean starting over again in a new land.
 I might find myself with no other option than to move far away from where I know, where I will be an outsider yet again.
 Alone.
 With no support network.
 And I don’t know if I have the strength to face such isolation.
 (I know: I have wobbled over whatifs.)